 An important subtlety is that liveness assumptions are difficult to monitor directly, since they are interpreted over infinite traces.
 In practice, the Environment Checker can issue warnings if no two-step methane-free window occurs for many timesteps, flagging that the assumption may be invalid.
 Such alerts improve \emph{trust and transparency}, making engineers aware of hidden assumptions underpinning realizability without triggering premature repairs.

-\paragraph{Experimental Setup.} We benchmark our adaptive shielding against symbolic baselines and RL agents with different static shields.
-The following static controllers are: \begin{itemize} \item \textbf{Static Symbolic Controller 1}: the nominal winning strategy for the initial spec (assumes $\texttt{methane}$ and $\texttt{highwater}$ are disjoint), see Section \ref{sec:gr1}. \item \textbf{Static Symbolic Controller 2}: the repaired symbolic controller after removing \textbf{assumption2} and enforcing pumping in the next step only when $(\texttt{highwater} \land \neg \texttt{methane})$ holds. \end{itemize} For RL baselines, we train a DQN agent \cite{mnih2015human}, first without shielding, and with the following shields wrapped around the environment: \begin{itemize} \item \textbf{Static Shield 1:} drops \textbf{guarantee1} $G(\texttt{highwater} \to X (\text{pump}))$, allowing inaction in $\texttt{highwater}$ states to avoid deadlock. \item \textbf{Static Shield 2:} drops \textbf{guarantee2} $G(\texttt{methane} \to X (\text{pump}))$, permitting pumping under methane to avoid deadlock when $\texttt{highwater}$ is present. \item \textbf{Static Shield (*):} enforces both \textbf{guarantee1} and \textbf{guarantee2}, where possible, in deadlock states, lets the agent's proposed action pass through without blocking. \item \textbf{Adpative Shield (ours):} monitors for assumption violations online, triggers specification repair, and synthesizes a new shield enforcing the weakened guarantees. \end{itemize}
+\textbf{Experimental Setup.} We benchmark our adaptive shielding against symbolic baselines and RL agents with different static shields.
+The following static controllers are: \begin{itemize} \item \textbf{Static Symbolic Controller 1}: the nominal winning strategy for the initial spec (assumes $\texttt{methane}$ and $\texttt{highwater}$ are disjoint), see Section \ref{sec:gr1}. \item \textbf{Static Symbolic Controller 2}: the repaired symbolic controller after removing \textbf{assumption2} and enforcing pumping in the next step only when $(\texttt{highwater} \land \neg \texttt{methane})$ holds. \end{itemize} For RL baselines, we train a DQN agent \cite{mnih2015human}, first without shielding, and with the following shields wrapped around the environment: \begin{itemize} \item \textbf{Static Shield 1:} drops \textbf{guarantee1} $G(\texttt{highwater} \to X (\texttt{pump}))$, allowing inaction in $\texttt{highwater}$ states to avoid deadlock. \item \textbf{Static Shield 2:} drops \textbf{guarantee2} $G(\texttt{methane} \to X (\texttt{pump}))$, permitting pumping under methane to avoid deadlock when $\texttt{highwater}$ is present. \item \textbf{Static Shield (*):} enforces both \textbf{guarantee1} and \textbf{guarantee2}, where possible, in deadlock states, lets the agent's proposed action pass through without blocking. \item \textbf{Adpative Shield (ours):} monitors for assumption violations online, triggers specification repair, and synthesizes a new shield enforcing the weakened guarantees. \end{itemize}

-All runs use the \emph{stable-baselines3} \cite{stable-baselines3} implementation of DQN with identical hyperparameters (c.f., Appendix \ref{sec:hyperparameters}), for $200{,}000$ timesteps with a final evaluation over $20$ episodes.
+All runs use the \emph{Stable Baselines3} \cite{stablebaselines3} implementation of DQN with identical hyperparameters (c.f., Appendix \ref{sec:hyperparameters}), for $200{,}000$ timesteps with a final evaluation over $20$ episodes.
 Each shield is used to enforce guarantees both during training and in the unexpected evaluation environment.